tttppp/ragl/rules.md

 3.5.2 The league officials reserve the right to make the final call in disputed situations with the health of the league in mind.

 3.5.3 CHEATING: any forms of cheating will be marked with various penalties decided by admins.
 Cheating can be anything deemed to give an unfair advantage to one player.
-This could be (but not limited to) Disconnecting on purpose, pausing and using actions, macros, GPS hacks etc. Plenties can range from a replay of the game to a ban from the league.
+This could be (but not limited to) Disconnecting on purpose, pausing and using actions, macros, GPS hacks etc. Penalties can range from a replay of the game to a ban from the league.
 DO NOT CHEAT.

 ## 3.6 Match delays